310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Midori %}
-            Oh, that's already a big lifesaver.
+            Oh, that's already a lifesaver.
 I'm not gonna have the time for this stuff soon 'cause of my solo work, so…

-            Um, I have another modeling shoot to do, huh?
+            Um, so I have another modeling photoshoot to do, huh?
 I feel like I've been getting that often lately…
 			{% endbubble %}
         </div>
     </div>